-I have been obsessed with beet hummus at a local restaurant that I do not get to go to as often as I would like too.
-To be honest, when I do go there it is for beet hummus.
-While I love the one they serve, I always think it could be a wee bit better, which meant I came home and got to work.
-This recipe is for a Spicy Roasted Beet Hummus, is completely different than the traditional beet hummus they serve, but I like the addition of some kick added to the recipe.
+I have been obsessed with the beet hummus at a local restaurant and am thinking about it all the time.
+To be honest, when I do go there it is only for the. beet hummus.
+While I enjoy the one they serve, I always think it could be a wee bit better and feel like something may be missing.
+This recipe is for a Spicy Roasted Beet Hummus, and is completely different than the beet hummus I have been eating.
+I think my version is even better.

-To spice things up I use Aleppo pepper in this hummus recipe.
-Aleppo is definitely a favorite of ours and I use it often.
+What is Aleppo?
 It is a Turkish pepper that is widely used in Middle Eastern delights.
 It has a medium heat level with a slight sweetness.
-I love the heat of the Aleppo pepper, as it is pleasant and not a slap me in the face hot!
-It is great mixed with beets and chickpeas.
+I love the heat of the Aleppo pepper, as it is pleasant does not a slap me in the face with heat.
+It is great mixed with these roasted beets and chickpeas.

 You are going to love this crazy gorgeous hummus, even if beets are not your thing, I think you will dig this recipe!